mskim99/endos_cond/README.md

-# Long Endoscope Video Generation
+# Conditional Endoscope Video Generation

 Currently, source code have been in modification.